-According to a report from 2017, Samsung’s smartphone could have a display around 5 or 6 inches.
+As far back as 2017, Samsung’s smartphone was though to have a display around 5 or 6 inches.
 However, with help from an unrolling mechanism built into the smartphone, that screen could actually be unfurled to 8 inches, if not more, when fully extended.
-(For what it's worth, ETNews' report lists the screen at 7 inches.)

 Speculation abounds that Samsung will make the Galaxy X a high-end device that could ultimately run on a powerful processor like the upcoming Qualcomm Snapdragon 845 chip, but Samsung hasn’t confirmed that.
 The Galaxy S9 was the first to get that chipset.

 Beyond that, we haven’t heard about camera quality yet, nor has anyone confirmed whether this foldable phone would incorporate the fingerprint-, iris- and face-scanning features found on current Samsung flagships.
 Samsung is reportedly working on an embedded fingerprint sensor for upcoming phones, though it's unclear if such a feature would find its way into the Galaxy X or if it would debut with next year's S10 instead.

 See Also : 10 Best Galaxy S9 Accessories